Crohn’s disease is usually diagnosed between the ages of 15 and 25 — the peak in a woman’s fertility.

 Work with your gastroenterologist and obstetrician before you become pregnant.
 They can help you create a plan to manage the disease during your pregnancy.

 It’s important to learn about pregnancy and Crohn’s disease.
 Your healthcare team should be able to provide you with resources and information about what to expect.
-A recent study from the United Kingdom showed that only half of pregnant women had a good understanding of the interaction between pregnancy and Crohn’s disease.
+A from the United Kingdom showed that only half of pregnant women had a good understanding of the interaction between pregnancy and Crohn’s disease.

 Pregnancy and Crohn’s treatment